sampsyo/home/_drafts/bril.md

 **the text form is a second-class convenience**, with no warranty of any kind, express or implied.
 The text syntax exists solely to cater to our foibles as humans for whom reading JSON directly is just kinda annoying.
 Bril itself is the JSON format you see above.
-But two of Bril's many tools are a [parser and pretty-printer][bril-txt].
+But as a concession to our foibles, among Bril's many tools are a [parser and pretty-printer][bril-txt].
 Here's the text form of the program above:

 ```bril